 Good framing:

-> "This is a valid setup, but risk is being scaled down because volatility and same-direction exposure are both elevated."
+"This is a valid setup, but risk is being scaled down because volatility, same-direction exposure, and oracle latency are all elevated."

-> "There is no valid trade right now.
-Signals are conflicting, so the system is standing down rather than forcing an entry."
+"There is no valid trade right now.
+Signals are conflicting and oracle deviation is high, so the system is standing down rather than forcing an entry."

 ## Execution Boundaries